About Us

 HUB PARTNERS

-The work of the Hub is multi-disciplinary and heavily incorporates renown research institutes, sector and industry participation, with key stakeholder involvement.
+The multi-disciplinary research program incorporated renown research institutes, sector and industry participation, with key stakeholder involvement.